TrivadisPF/platys-modern-data-platform/cookbooks/doc/streamsets-binary-file-to-kafka/README.md

 ## Create the input and output folders

-Create two folders inside the `data-transfer` folder holding the input and output data.
+Create two folders inside the `data-transfer` folder holding the input and output data and make sure it is writeable by docker.

 ```
 mkdir -p $DATAPLATFORM_HOME/data-transfer/in
 mkdir -p $DATAPLATFORM_HOME/data-transfer/out
+chmod o+w $DATAPLATFORM_HOME/data-transfer/in/
 chmod o+w $DATAPLATFORM_HOME/data-transfer/out/
 ```